How to dry a flooded basement June 13, 2018 – Posted in: Air Movers, Blog, Dehumidifiers

 Step 1: Remove the water.

-The goal when quick drying an area is to prevent water damage as well as to prevent the growth of mold.
+The goal when quick drying an area is to prevent water damage as well as to stop the growth of mold.
 Speed is the key to salvaging your space and belongings.
 And it’s not just because of water damage.
 According to FEMA, mildew and mold can grow on a damp surface within 24 to 48 hours.
 This is why it is important to act quickly in the face of a leak or a flood.
 The very first thing you’ll need to do is to Immediately get rid of any water in the area, whether that’s with a wet/dry vac, a portable sump pump, or even something as simple as using buckets to move the water outside.
 Just remember that you will need to empty out the water frequently if you use a vacuum or a bucket.
 With a sump pump (or a bucket too), you’ll need to make sure that the water is emptied out far away from your home.
 Otherwise, you’re just placing it back where it started.

 Step 2: Remove all your belongings.